MdShahbaz2001/Data-Analytics-/README.md

 ## 📜 License

-MIT — feel free to fork, star, and use in your portfolio.
+ feel free to fork, star, and use in your portfolio.

 ## 👨‍💻 About the Author
 Hey, I’m Md Shahbaz , a Data Analyst & Business Analyst.